Do I need a degree before I apply?

 Whether this is essential or desirable will vary by force.
 Check with the force(s) you are applying to if you don’t currently hold a licence.

-I am an EU citizen (or individual outside the EU) wishing to apply.
+I am an EU or EEA citizen (EU, Norway, Liechtenstein and Norway) or an individual outside the EU wishing to apply.
 Am I able to do so?

 Currently yes, providing you have no restrictions on your right to live and work in the UK.
 Candidates who have lived abroad may be required to have resided in the UK for three years.
 This is due to the challenges often faced with obtaining adequate vetting checks from abroad and we need to ensure all applicants have to be vetted to the same standard before appointment.
 If in doubt, please check with your chosen force(s).